Community Projects

 Paul has been involved in the music industry professionally since 1981 and as a music educator since 1993.
 Playing drums, bass, keyboards and trumpet, he is still very much involved in performing nationally and internationally, not only with his own professional band, the Northern Jazz Orchestra, but also with youth groups as the Lancashire Youth Jazz Orchestra and the Blackburn with Darwen Big Band.
 He has been Head of Music at various colleges around the country.

-Paul was Festival President for 3 years (2012-4) and currently leads our two community bands: the Ribble Valley Jazz Big Band and the newer funk group.
+Paul was Festival President for 3 years (2012-4) and currently leads our community band: the Ribble Valley Jazz Big Band

 All Upcoming Events/Radio/Podcasts